Dynamic-Mollusk-Disrupt/infra_assessment/README.md

 #### Will I have a chance to explain my choices?

-Feel free to comment your code, or ideally put explanations in a pull request within the repo in one or more readme files We’ll discuss the choices you made at interview.
+Feel free to comment your code, or ideally put explanations in a pull request within the repo in one or more readme files We’ll discuss the choices you made at a follow up interview.

 #### Why doesn't the test include X?